shahriar1996/CS-Project-Mock_Online_Shopping/README.md

 STEP 3:
 •	For this project we will have three collection packages (phoneCollection,laptopCollection & accessoriesCollection) and one ShoppingCart package.

 •	In ShoppingCart package we will have two classes, Driver Class and OnlineCart Class.
 Driver class will be our main class to run the
-•	Program and in OnlineCart class we will inplement our Gui for all the collectionpackeages.
+•	Program and in OnlineCart class we will implement our Gui for all the collectionPackeages.

 •	In other three packages we will design our phones laptops and accessories to how it will look like.

 •	We are planning to use arraylist and queue for our project.

 ---